Are you a power waster or power saver? No matter which camp you’re in, there’re lots of ways to save power and slash your electric bills.

 Imagine – 30 minutes less tumble drying can mean 10 hours less use of your tumble dryer (assuming 10 weeks in winter needing the use of the dryer, and drying twice a week).

-#13-15.
-Three More Tips On Using Your Washing Machine
+#13-14.
+Two More Tips On Using Your Washing Machine

 I always use the shortest cycle on my washing machine.
 Don’t forget to wash with full loads, and lastly, always use cold water.